Akshaykumar05/Microsoft-Azure-Fundamentals-resource/README.md

 * Azure VNet is a network or environment that can be used to run VMs and applications in the cloud.
 * When it created, the service and VMs within the azure network interact securily with each-other.

+## Q5.
+What is VNet Peering?
+* VNet peering enable you to seamlessly connect two or morevirtual network in Azure.